-The propose of this paper is to establish the incompressible Navier-Stokes-Fourier limit from the unsteady Boltzmann equation with diffusive boundary condition in the exterior domain.
-The rescaled Boltzmann equation with small Knudsen and Mach number is given by the following equation
+The purpose of this paper is to establish the incompressible Navier-Stokes-Fourier expansion from the unsteady Boltzmann equation with diffusive boundary conditions in the exterior domain.
+The rescaled Boltzmann equation with small Knudsen and Mach numbers is given by the following equation:

-Where, $F(t,x,v)$ is the distribution for particles at time $t \ge 0$, position $x$ and velocity $v$.
-The Boltzmann collision operator $Q$ can be written by
+where $F(t,x,v)$ is the distribution of particles at time $t \ge 0$, position $x$ and velocity $v$.
+The Boltzmann collision operator $Q$ can be written as